gensparkweeks/Pyramid-Academy/README.md

 > This project is based on the `Humans VS Goblins` game in Project6.
 Now adding GUI.
 > Here are some conditions:
 >
->> Add a gui to the Humans vs Goblins project.
+>> Adding a GUI to the Humans vs Goblins project.
 >> Use a GUI of your choice.
->> Add unt testing, and Exception handling where appropiate.
+>> Add unit testing, and exception handling where appropiate.

 ### Here are some web assignments done before these projects: